marykdb/maryk/core/documentation/filters.md

 ```

 ### Prefix

-Checks if the referenced value is prefixed by the given value.
+Use this filter to check if the referenced value starts with a given prefix.

 ```kotlin
 Prefix(